THE ROLE OF A GOVERNOR IS DEMANDING YET FULFILLING

 - Agree the aims and values of the school

-- Agree policies relating to the National Curriculum, Special Education Needs, discipline and attendance, sex education, daily acts of collective worship, the length of the school day, use of premises out of hours, charging for school activities, health and safety, staff pay
+- Agree policies relating to the National Curriculum, Additional Learning Needs, discipline and attendance, sex education, daily acts of collective worship, the length of the school day, use of premises out of hours, charging for school activities, health and safety, and staff pay

 - Influence and approve the School Development Plan

 - Monitor the expenditure of the school budget

 - Monitor standards

 - Ensure individual pupils’ needs are met including special educational needs